FAQ

 What are the responsibilities of membership?

 Members are expected to maintain their individual plots, and the gardens associated with their section.
-Members also work on the gardens as a whole contributing to the cleanup of common areas along the block-long gardens.
+Members also work on the gardens as a whole contributing to the cleanup of common areas along the block-long area.
 To this end, attendance at four 2-hour Work parties through the growing season is required for membership and renewal.
 Members agree to and sign the Membership Rules and Guidelines annually when paying membership dues.
-A link to the Membership Rules and Guidelines in posted on the “About Us” page.

 Garden members contribute to the community as a whole by maintaining the garden and there are many opportunities for work on public and common areas and specific committees.
-The more involved members become, the better it is for the garden–and the community!
+The more involved members become, the better it is for the garden–and the community and Vancouver!

 Do I have to live in the Cypress Community Garden neighbourhood?

+Not at all.
 Members can come from any part of the City of Vancouver and do.
-A successful garden plot, however, is a significant time commitment, so you should expect to visit the garden several times per week in the growing season to weed, water and tend your plot and to contribute to the maintenance of the larger garden area as well.
+A successful garden plot, however, is a significant time commitment, so you should expect to visit the garden several times per week in the growing season to weed, water and tend your plot and to contribute to the maintenance of the larger garden and adjacent areas as well.

 What can I grow in my plot?